U.S. Rep. Adrian Smith files for reelection in Nebraska - NewsBreak

 U.S. Rep. Adrian Smith files for reelection in Nebraska

 LINCOLN, Neb.
+(AP) — U.S. Rep. Adrian Smith has filed for reelection in Nebraska’s vast 3rd...northplattepost.com

-(AP) — U.S. Rep. Adrian Smith has filed for reelection in Nebraska’s vast 3rd Congressional District.
+LINCOLN, Neb.
+(AP) — U.S. Rep. Adrian Smith has filed for reelection in Nebraska’s vast 3rd...northplattepost.com

-Smith, a Republican, is seeking an ninth term in the district, which is heavily conservative and rural and covers most of Nebraska.US Rep. Jeff Fortenberry of Nebraska diagnosed with COVID-19

-Smith serves on the House’s tax-focused Ways and Means Committee and is the ranking member of a trade subcommittee.

 Comments / 0